PJC-1/JavaScript-Understanding-the-Weird-Parts/README.md

 >
 >When we call the `changeGreet` function with the *variable* `d`, which points to the same spot in memory as the `c` *variable*, the `changeGreeting` function will *mutate* the object's `greeting` property and change it to `'Hola'`.
 >
->In the output of the logging we should expect to see the same value `greeting: "Hola"}` for both the `c` and `d` variables because the function mutated the value in that particular memory space.
+>In the output of the logging we should expect to see the same value `{greeting: "Hola"}` for both the `c` and `d` variables because the function mutated the value in that particular memory space.
 >
 >The `equals operator` sets up a brand new *memory space*.
 >*example*: